CertNexus CyberSAFE Training Course

 - Integrate Okta into an existing application.

-- Implement security with multi-factor authentication.
+- Implement security using multi-factor authentication.

 OpenLDAP Workshop